Budibase/website/content/directories/templates/business-directory/index.md

 DIrectories are lightweight [CRUD applications](https://budibase.com/blog/crud-app/), where users can create, read, update, and delete data.
 This requires two elements:

 1. A data layer for storing business information.
-2. An interface for performing CRUD actions.
+2. An interface for performing CRUD actions and viewing detail pages.

 The goal is to give non-technical users an easy way to update, access, and add business information, without the need for specific database skills.
 This could include, admin teams, existing customers, members of the public, or any other user group.